 - The processor’s mark-up.
 Here is where you are able to negotiate your pricing model, rates, and fees.
 Interchange and assessments are the same for every processor, so when you’re comparing price quotes, this is the fee that determines which is the best credit card processor for you.

 When searching for the best deal, you want the lowest effective rate and the best pricing model.
 The effective rate is simply the percentage of total fees you pay per transaction.
 The best pricing model is called pass-through (or interchange plus), which passes interchange directly to you without the mark-up changing.
-You’ll only see pass-through price modeling in your quotes from processors at CardFellow — that way, you’re guaranteed to see only the best quotes.
+You’ll only see pass-through price modeling in your CardFellow marketplace quotes — that way, you’re guaranteed to see only the best quotes.

 Of course, when choosing a credit card processor, simply looking at the numbers and understanding where they come from is not the same as seeing the whole picture.
 And in addition to cost, the little things matter, too.
 When you use an online marketplace like CardFellow or search for a merchant account on your own, it’s important to consider service and processing options in relation to the needs of your business.